United States flagPublished: May 14th 2010North America » United States » California » Mammoth Lakes

 Getting Creative

 Storms with high winds will leave large cornices on the ridges.
-We have to hang sticks of dynamite tied to a ski pole with flagging to blow them up.
+We have to hang sticks of dynamite tied to flagging attached to a ski pole to place them in just the right spot.

 Scott QuirsfeldScott Quirsfeld